-You can’t go wrong with this 20-minute Vegan Butternut Squash Mac and Cheese recipe.
-Creamy, tangy, and delicious, this easy and healthy dish is a comforting choice for family dinners or holidays.
+You can't go wrong with this 20-minute Vegan Butternut Squash Mac and Cheese recipe.
+Creamy, tangy, and delicious, this easy dish is a comforting choice for family dinners or holidays.

 My Vegan Butternut Squash Mac and Cheese is not only delicious, but it's easy to make and good for you too.
 The rich and earthy flavors for the squash are blended with cashews, aromatics, and a handful of spices to create an out-of-this-world sauce you can mix into pasta or layer on top of vegetables.